anchat1990/gitpitch/PITCHME.md

 ### November 2015
 #### Graduate Software Engineer @ Boeing

-- Never used version control before |
+- Never used version control before | |
-- Big development team |
 - Very scared of git |
+- Used Bitbucket for code reviews

 ---